 I cried out to You, O Lord;

-My portion in the land of the living.
+I said: You are my refuge, my portion in the land of the living.

 Give heed to my cry for I am brought very low…

 Remember the story of Moses encountering the bush that burned but was not consumed?